 About Wittgenstein Abecedarium

-Wittgenstein Abecedarium grew out of a long-term project that I started five years ago, that involved living as an itinerant filmmaker, changing residence every month or so.
+Wittgenstein Abecedarium grew out of a long-term project that I started six years ago, that involved living as an itinerant filmmaker and changing residence every few months.
 In each location, I would look for a subject to make a film about - a street, a river, a person, an idea - anything the place might suggest to me.
-I don’t write conventional narrative scripts or outlines - my films evolve in response to my changing experience of the person, place, or thing, talking to people, and through reading and research.
+Or I would make a film about a subject or theme that might come to mind.
+I don’t write conventional narrative scripts or outlines - my films evolve in responses to my changing experience of the person, place, or thing, along with reading and research, and conversations with people.
 For each film, I try to adapt or invent a form to fit the subject.

-Wittgenstein Abecedarium was shot over three years in the Ascension burial ground, collecting archival still and moving images, re-reading Wittgenstein,researching biographies, memoirs and dissertations, and interviewing the people who come to visit his grave.
+The process of making this film took about four years altogether, and involved filming in the Ascension Burial Ground in Cambridge and other European and American locations, collecting archival still and moving images, studying Wittgenstein, researching biographies, memoirs and dissertations, and interviewing the people who come to visit his grave.
 At the same time, I was editing and re-editing the film using multiple spreadsheets to create the structure of the film.
+Although the film has many of the features and content we expect to be in a documentary, it is not so much structured by the narrative form usually employed for film documentaries, but by musical, literary, and mathematical forms, and the rigorous form of Wittgenstein's Tractatus itself.

 Jeffrey Hall